varnishcache/varnish-cache/doc/sphinx/users-guide/vcl.rst

 certain requests to certains backends, you can alter the requests and the responses or have Varnish take various actions depending on arbitrary properties of the request or the response.
-This makes Varnish an extremly powerful HTTP processor, not just for caching.
+This makes Varnish an extremely powerful HTTP processor, not just for caching.

 Varnish translates VCL into binary code which is then executed when requests arrive.
 The performance impact of VCL is negligible.